 Regenex Laboratories NZ

-Regenex Laboratories is a New Zeland based manufacturer of cutting edge products for hmuan health, including stem cell activators (immuneboosterim.com) and migraine supplement (migrainestop.co.nz).
+Regenex Laboratories is a New Zealand based manufacturer of cutting edge products for human health, including Menoxcel (for menopause) and Migraine Stop (migrainestop.co.nz).
 The mission of Regenex is to open opportunites for products which assist the body to heal itself.

 P: +61 413 386 308